dpgrote/Forthon/README.md

 ## Release Notes

+0.8.22: May 25, 2016
+ - Revamped dumping of derived type objects - now they pickled with everything else

-0.8.21:
+0.8.21: April 15, 2016
  - Updates to PyPI interface
  - Minor fixes
- - Revamped dumping of derived type objects - now they pickled with everything else

 0.8.20: April 15, 2016
  - Added Forthon3 to MANIFEST